zkutalik/ssimp_software/docu/manual.md

 `ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt --impute.range 22:16000000-22:16050075`

-#### Compute chunksThese ranges can be computed automatically, by giving your main arguments [`args1`], the number of chunks [`args2`] and the name of the shell script returned [`args3`]. `./ssimp_chunks.sh "args1" args2 args3`For example, run this in your terminal:`./ssimp_chunks.sh "bin/ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt" 100 run_ssimp_array.sh`Note, that you still need to integrate the shell script content into your scheduler (slurm, bsub, qsub, ...).
+#### Compute chunks
+These ranges can be computed automatically, by giving your main arguments [`args1`], the number of chunks [`args2`] and the name of the shell script returned [`args3`].

+`./ssimp_chunks.sh "args1" args2 args3`

+For example, run this in your terminal:
+`./ssimp_chunks.sh "bin/ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt" 100 run_ssimp_array.sh`

+Note, that you still need to integrate the shell script content into your scheduler (slurm, bsub, qsub, ...).

 ### Note
 [//]: -------
 - If `impute.range` and `impute.snps` are not defined, then all variants in the reference panel are imputed (including the tag SNPs of the first window for sanity checks, see section `output` below).
 - Magic tip in bash to produce a file within the command line: `--impute.snp <(echo rs5753220 rs5753231 | tr ' ' '\n')`.
 Have a look at the [examples](https://github.com/sinarueeger/ssimp_software/blob/master/docu/examples.md).
+- Its currently not possible to impute the sex chromsomes.

 ## GWAS dataset